binsky08/amct/README.md

 ### Drop lists
 - use the value `dropList` as type in myQuestionnaire.json
 - the order of the answers in json corresponds to the order accepted as correct in the test
-- in the current version all answers require the value to be true
 - the question requires the keyword `orientation` in the question to be `horizontal` or `vertical`
   - with more than two words per answer the vertical orientation is recommended
+- in the current version all answers of a default drop list require the value to be true unless the `useDisabled` option is used
+- to start with all answers in a disabled box add `"useDisabled": true` to the question
+  - set value to `false` for answers which has to be disabled
+  - only the order of activated responses (with value = true) is checked!

 Example of three different question definitions in `assets/tests/myQuestionnaire.json`:
 ```json